 There are typically five age group categories in Sarapu Cup Tournaments, however some age groups may not be allocated or have additional age groups allocated depending on the numbers and age group of players.

-The 1st player overall receives a large Sarapu Cup trophy.
-The 1st player overall, players who finish in the top place within each age group and the 1st Girl player will be recognised with a trophy they can take home to keep.
-If these players score 5 or more points, they are also promoted to the next higher division in the Sarapu Cup immediately following.
+If a player scores 5 or more points, they are also promoted to the next higher division in the Sarapu Cup immediately following.
 Players who win an age group prize in the Rooks Division or play in the Kings Division also qualify for entry into the Championship Divison of the Sarapu Cup Championship.

 Note that the 1st player overall does not also win the age group prize.
 For example, if Player A is in the Under 12 age group and wins overall, then the 2nd placed Under 12 player wins the Age Group division prize.